crowdsourcing-class/crowdsourcing-class.github.io/assignments/pa1.md

 We are providing you with code that makes it very easy to search Twitter for keywords and grab the ones you want, but we encourage you to play around with the code and extend it.
 We will be using [tweepy](http://pythonhosted.org/tweepy/html/index.html), which, like all python packages, is hosted on github, is well documented, and has a cutesy name involving 'py'.

 <ol>
-<li> Download and install tweepy from [github](https://github.com/tweepy/tweepy).
+<li> Download and install tweepy from <a href="https://github.com/tweepy/tweepy">github</a>.
 If you have never installed code from github before, its very easy.
 Just open a terminal and run the following commands:

 <ul>
 <li><code>$ git clone https://github.com/tweepy/tweepy.git</code>